The First Survey of Quiet Sun Features Observed in Hard X-Rays With NuSTAR: Introduction

 NuSTAR's use of focusing optics means that it can directly image very faint HXR sources on the quiet Sun, and perform spectroscopy on regions of interest.
 During the recent solar minimum between cycles 24 and 25 (2018--2020), when the solar disk was free of active regions, NuSTAR was used to observe the Sun on a number of occasions, providing several bright points and other quiet Sun phenomena to study.
 The recent solar minimum combined with NuSTAR's sensitivity has provided a unique opportunity to study the HXR emission from these features and investigate their contribution to the heating of the solar atmosphere by searching for the presence of a high temperature ($>$5MK) or non-thermal component due to the presence of accelerated electrons.

 Here, we present the first survey of small features in the quiet Sun observed in HXRs with NuSTAR.
 We present analysis of several features from the 28 September 2018 full-disk mosaics, the first of the NuSTAR quiet Sun observations, including the first HXR imaging spectroscopy of such features.
 We include in our analysis EUV data from the \emph{Solar Dynamics Observatory's} Atmospheric Imaging Assembly (SDO/AIA) \citep{lemen} and SXR data from Hinode/XRT.
-An overview of this observation is presented in section \ref{overview}, including NuSTAR spectral fits for several of the observed quiet Sun features and a calculation of NuSTAR non-thermal upper limits for a small jet.
-More detailed analysis, including NuSTAR spectral fits, differential emission measures, and non-thermal upper limits, for an EFR which later went on to become an active region can be found in section \ref{efr}.
-Section \ref{bps} details similar analysis for two bright points from this observation.
+An overview of this observation is presented in section \ref{overview}.
+The methods used to analyse the quiet Sun features are detailed in Section \ref{methods}.
+The detailed analysis of an EFR, X-ray bright points, a jet and bright limb source are presented in Sections \ref{efr}, \ref{bps}, \ref{jet} and \ref{limb}, respectively.
+A comparison of the thermal properties of these features are discussed in Section \ref{thermcomp}.